 Being a Surveyor in my past career, I had come across an area that I wanted to share with my wife.
-A forest Fire tower and a microwave unit on one of the the most remote areas in Southern WV.
-In surveying the area before, and probably just as true nowadays, was the fact there were no sounds of the wild.. no birds tweeting, no squirrels squawking, or any of the noises one would find in WV mountain wild areas.
+A forest Fire tower and a microwave unit on one of the most remote areas in Southern WV.
+In surveying the area before, and probably just as true nowadays, was the fact there were no sounds of the wild.
+No birds tweeting, no squirrels squawking, or any of the noises one would find in WV mountain wild areas.

-As we got in the vehicle and pulled away down the main 22 Mine road toward the junction of US 119.
+As we got into the vehicle and pulled away down the main 22 Mine road toward the junction of US 119.
 I noticed that we didn’t pass the fellow we had seen before.
-So at the Junction of the main highway, I turned and went back up the road where we had just came from, hoping to see the fellow, and maybe he is resting alongside the road, that I had missed before, the whole while, trying to calm my wife telling me that I was crazy for going back.
+So at the junction of the main highway, I turned and went back up the road where we had just come from, hoping to see the fellow, and maybe he is resting alongside the road, that I had missed before, the whole while, trying to calm my wife telling me that I was crazy for going back.

 We went to the end of the mine road, where it emptied into an area where rows of the mining camp houses once stood.
 I passed no one.
 The guy totally disappeared.
 Had it been such a circumstance that maybe over the edge of the road in one of the hollows there may have been somewhere for him to go, would have explained it.
 But this area was totally out in the middle of nowhere, no homes within several miles at that time.

 I took my wife home and I have wondered to this day about the encounter we had with a possible ghost, one who had given his life trying to build a road to nowhere.
 To this day, when I have returned, one can feel the evil that surrounds the whole mountain and road that led to No. 22 Mine, Island Creek Coal Company.
 No Noise, no sounds of wildlife, only the eerie sound of one’s own breath, still bounds the length of this roadway built by hundreds back many years ago.
 This is but one of the many stories that make this place one of the most haunted places in southern West Virginia.